MicrosoftDocs/ATADocs/ATPDocs/reports.md

 ---

-*Applies to: Azure Threat Protection*
+*Applies to: Azure Advanced Threat Protection*

-# ATP Reports
+# Azure ATP Reports

-The ATP reports section in the console enables you to generate reports that provide you with system status information, both system health and a report of the suspicious activities detected in your environment.
+The Azure ATP reports section in the console enables you to generate reports that provide you with system status information, both system health and a report of the suspicious activities detected in your environment.

 To access the reports page, click the report icon in the menu bar: ![report icon](./media/ata-report-icon.png).
 The reports that are available are:

 - **Summary report**: The Summary report presents a dashboard of the status in the system.
-You can view three tabs - one for a **Summary** of what was detected on your network, **Open suspicious activities** that lists the suspicious activities you should take care of, and **Open health issues** that lists ATP system health issues you should take care of.
+You can view three tabs - one for a **Summary** of what was detected on your network, **Open suspicious activities** that lists the suspicious activities you should take care of, and **Open health issues** that lists Azure ATP system health issues you should take care of.
 The suspicious activities listed are broken down by type, as are the health issues.

 - **Modification of sensitive groups**: This report lists every time a modification is made to sensitive groups (such as admins).

 - **Passwords exposed in cleartext**: Some services use the LDAP non-secure protocol to send account credentials in plain text.
 This can even happen for sensitive accounts.
 Attackers monitoring network traffic can catch and then reuse these credentials for malicious purposes.
-This report lists all source computer and account passwords that ATP detected as being sent in clear text.
+This report lists all source computer and account passwords that Azure ATP detected as being sent in clear text.

 - **Lateral movement paths to sensitive accounts**: This report lists the sensitive accounts that are exposed via lateral movement paths.
 For more information, see [Lateral movement paths](use-case-lateral-movement-path.md)